 What you will learn

-- Understand how to track loans and use the budgeting feature
+- Understand how to track payables, inventory, and receivables

 How you will benefit

-- Master the use of QuickBooks for your personal business
+- Gain the confidence to take control of the financial accounting for your business

 How the course is taught